Guide to Wiltshire Ham: A classic British favourite

 - Uncooked Wiltshire Ham: For those looking to add their own finishing touch, uncooked Wiltshire Ham is a fantastic option.
 This ham has been brined or partially cured but not fully cooked, allowing you to roast or glaze it to your liking.
 Uncooked Wiltshire Ham often has a more robust, savoury flavour after roasting and is ideal for cooks who want to customise their preparation with unique spices, herbs, or glazes.

-Cooking Wiltshire Ham: A Step-by-Step Guide
+Cooking Wiltshire Ham: A step-by-step guide

 -